Pottsville, Pennsylvania: Topography

 Like ancient Rome, Pottsville sits on seven hills: Lawton's Hill, Greenwood Hill, Bunker Hill (Sharp Mountain), Guinea Hill, Forest Hills, Cottage Hill, and Mount Hope.

 The Pottsville Formation is named after the town; it is a geologic complex including coal, sandstone, and coarse conglomerate that runs along the Appalachian Mountains from Alabama to New York.
 Its type section is on a cut for the Pennsylvania Railroad through Sharp Mountain south of the city.

 Climate

 Pottsville experiences a humid subtropical climate (Cfa) according to the Köppen climate classification system if the 26.6 F isotherm is used, or a humid continental climate (Dfa) if the 32 F isotherm is used.
 The record high was 104 F in 2011, and the record low was -19 F in 1994.
 Average monthly temperatures range from 27.3 °F in January to 72.3 °F in July.
-The hardiness zone is 6b bordering on 6a and the average annual absolute minimum temperature downtown is -4.6 °F.
+The hardiness zone is 6b or 7a depending upon elevation.